ibm-cloud-docs/vpc/file_storage_vpc_about.md

 You can select the root key when you [create a new encrypted file share](/docs/vpc?topic=vpc-file-storage-vpc-encryption).
 For more information, see [Customer-managed encryption](/docs/vpc?topic=vpc-vpc-encryption-about#vpc-customer-managed-encryption).

 After you specified an encryption type for a file share, you can't change it.

-### Encryption of data in transit
-{: #fs-eit}

-Encryption in transit for your file shares lets you establish an encrypted mount connection between the virtual server instance and storage system using an IPsec security profile.
-For file shares based on the `dp2` profile, mount targets that are created with a [virtual network interface](/docs/vpc?topic=vpc-file-storage-vpc-target-vsi) can enable this encryption in transit.
-When deciding on using this feature, decide balance your requirements between performance and increased security, since encrypting data in transit takes longer.

 ## File share replication and failover
 {: #fs-repl-failover-overview}